msh100/modem-stats/README.md

 VDSL modems.
 This package is intended to be used within a Telegraf instance to be fed into InfluxDB.
+A Prometheus endpoint can also be exposed for collection.

 This package has been written in Go in an attempt to allow it to run on low end hardware (such as a Raspberry Pi Zero) with no issues.